 You should always include a cover letter and tailor it for that specific opportunity.
 Some employers focus solely on cover letters to narrow down the candidates.
 If you have no cover letter or it is not focused on this opportunity, you may be ruled out quickly.

 - I have had several interviews but I still haven’t gotten a position.
 I don’t understand.
 What am I doing wrong?

 You may not be doing anything wrong; there may simply be someone else who is more suited for that particular job.
 It is also possible that you may not have invested enough time in adequately preparing for the interview stage.
-There are many things we can do to prepare for interviews, take a look at our interview tips and you can always schedule a mock interview with one of our staff for practice and feedback by booking an appointment in your My MUNLife.
+There are many things we can do to prepare for interviews, take a look at our interview tips and you can always schedule a mock interview with the humanities and social sciences career development coordinator for practice and feedback by booking an appointment in your My MUNLife.

-- Are there any career services specifically for Arts students on campus?
+- Are there any career services specifically for HSS students on campus?

-The Faculty of Arts has a career advisor for students and alumni.
-Currently, that person is Andrea Keating and she is located in CDEL, UC-4002.
+The Faculty of HSS has a career advisor for students and alumni.
+Currently, that person is Andrea Keating and she is located in The Arts and Administration Building, A-2070.
 You can book an appointment with her in your My MUNLife to talk about any of your career concerns.
-CDEL also offers regular programs, workshops, networking events and fairs for students and alum and there is the ArtsWorks program specifically for students in the Faculty of Humanities and Social Sciences.
+MUN's Career Center also offers regular programs, workshops, networking events and fairs for students and alum and there is the ArtsWorks program specifically for students in the Faculty of Humanities and Social Sciences.

 - What is the ArtsWorks program?

-- How do I book an appointment with the Arts career advisor?
+14. How do I book an appointment with the HSS career advisor?